My name is Ramona Grigg. You've probably never heard of me, but I've been around for a while.

-I'm older than most of you but I try not to make an issue of my age, unless age is an issue worth talking about.
+I'm older than most of you but I try not to make age an issue, unless age is an issue worth talking about.

 Still. . .

 I remember where I was when FDR died.
 (In the back of my classroom choosing books to take home to read.
-I got hysterical at the news and my mom had to come and get me.)
+When the news came over the loudspeaker I sobbed so long and so loud my mom had to come and get me.)

 I was crazy about Adlai Stevenson and if I had been old enough I would have voted for him.

 When JFK was assassinated, I was a heartbroken, terrified mom trying to explain to two frightened young children that, no matter what happened next, we would keep them safe.

 In 2001, when the buildings at the World Trade Center collapsed after terrorists drove airliners into them, we were telling our frightened grandchildren the same thing.

 That's what we're all doing here.
 We're trying to keep everyone safe.

 On the masthead at Dagblog.
 Frequent contributor at Crooks & Liars, and now and then at Daily Kos, National Memo, The Broad Side, and other places where liberals are welcome and smart people hang out.